14000 Due Process and Release of Information

 The hearing occurs in the region responsible for the investigation, unless the ALJ determines that there is good cause for moving the hearing.

-At any time before the conclusion of the hearing, DFPS may informally dispose of the case by withdrawing it, failing to participate in it, settling it, or other actions.
+At any time before the conclusion of the hearing, DFPS may informally dispose of the case by one of the following:

 The district director or designee documents the outcome of the hearing in the Administrative Review of Investigation (ARI) stage, using the procedures for documenting an administrative review.

-See 14350 Release of Findings in Non-EMR Cases.
+See 14350 Release of Findings in Due Process Cases.

 14341 Notification of Judge’s Decision

-If the ALJ does not find that a preponderance of the evidence shows abuse, neglect, or financial exploitation or finds that APS has designated the incorrect person as the designated perpetrator, APS changes the designated perpetrator’s designation to conform to the judge’s determination.
+If the ALJ does not find that a preponderance of the evidence shows abuse, neglect, or financial exploitation, or finds that APS designated the incorrect person as the designated perpetrator, APS changes the designated perpetrator’s designation to conform to the judge’s determination.

 The ALJ sends a copy of the decision to the following people:

-The district director or designee does the following:
+The district director or designee does as follows:

-- Documents the final decision in the Administrative Review of Investigation (ARI) stage.
-(Each stage of due process will have a separate ARI stage.)
+• Documents the final decision in the Administrative Review of Investigation (ARI) stage.
+(Each stage of due process has a separate ARI stage.)

-In accordance with Texas Government Code, §2001.146, either DFPS or the designated perpetrator may file a motion for rehearing with the ALJ as outlined in 14475 Rehearing.
+In accordance with Texas Government Code, §2001.146, either DFPS or the designated perpetrator may file a motion for rehearing with the ALJ.

 Once this part of due process is complete and the finding is sustained, APS follows the decision issued by the court of the State Office of Administrative Hearings (SOAH).
-If the order states APS can release the information, then APS releases the finding to either, or both, of the following:
+If the order states APS can release the information, then APS releases the finding to one or both of the following:

 Before disclosing case information or investigation findings to other entities, the APS specialist refers to 15100 Disclosure and Release of Case Information.